 The Nigerian National Petroleum Corporation (NNPC) has formalized an agreement with Dangote Group and Black Rhino Group to build the Qua Iboe Power Plant in Akwa Ibom State at an estimated cost of $1.1 billion.
 The 540 MW gas-fired power plant is planned to start operating by 2021.

 In the face of oversupplied global gas markets and rising LNG trade, the International Energy Agency (IEA) has voiced concerns that the transformation from regional to more flexible, interdependent gas markets is creating new security challenges.
 In the short-term, global portfolio players are expected to provide the needed additional flexibility from their currently open selling positions.

-The Australian Prime Minister Malcolm Turnbull has made a political U-turn on energy, dismissing earlier instated 'clean energy targets' in favour of stipulating guarantees for reliability of power supply and emissions reductions as the two new pillars of his revised policy.
+The Australian Prime Minister Malcolm Turnbull has made a political U-turn on energy, dismissing earlier instated 'clean energy targets' in favour of stipulating guarantees for reliable power supply and emissions reductions as the two new pillars of his new policy.
 Utilities will henceforth be obliged to deliver electricity at times of peak demand.

 Dubai Hills Estate, a joint venture between Emaar Properties and Meraas Holding, have awarded a $45 million contract to ABB for a substation that helps feed electricity to a new integrated lifestyle project in the city.
 Dubai consumes over 37,000 GWh of electricity per annum – a third of which by the residential sector.